geopozo/pozo-demo/README.md

 # Pozo Demo

-Here we demonstrate pozo-py's features and shows off our roadmap for future development.
+Here we demonstrate pozo-py's features and show off our roadmap for future development.

 This is where we: